Louis Dodds: Port Vale

 Manager Micky Adams arrived for the 2009–10 season, and transfer listed Dodds in late September, along with the entire Port Vale squad, after Vale slipped to a third consecutive defeat.
-Dodds maintained his first team place however, scoring seven goals in 48 appearances.
-He was offered a new two-year contract by the club at the end of the season, which he duly signed.
+Dodds maintained his first-team place however, scoring seven goals in 48 appearances.
+The club offered him a new two-year contract at the end of the season, which he duly signed.

 Vale enjoyed a positive start to the 2010–11 season.
-However, in January 2011, Dodds found he was not a first team regular under new manager Jim Gannon, despite calls from supporters for Gannon to include Dodds in the first eleven.
+However, in January 2011, Dodds found he was not a first-team regular under new manager Jim Gannon, despite calls from supporters for Gannon to include Dodds in the first XI.
 Yet he managed to force himself back into contention with an impressive strike to seal a 2–1 win over Macclesfield Town on 5 March, after coming into the match as a late substitute.
 After Gannon left the club just two weeks later, Dodds admitted that he probably would have left the club had Gannon remained in charge much longer.
 He scored his first hat-trick in the English Football League on 30 April, along with Justin Richards, in a 7–2 win over Morecambe.
+This made him the first non-striker to score a hat-trick for the club since Trevor Rhodes in 1934.